kiralong/gtseq_ref_align/README.md

 Filter the *Stacks* SUMSTATS file (`populations.sumstats.tsv`) to obtain the ID of all the SNPs that are within a set of specified genomic intervals.
 These intervals are often the known genomic coordinates of the original GTseq panel marker set.

-The SUMSTATS file follows the standard format specified by *Stacks* (section 6.6.1 of the *Stacks* [manual](https://catchenlab.life.illinois.edu/stacks/manual/#pfiles)) can an be generated after generating a reference-based catalog using `gstacks` and applying some baseline filters with `populations`.
+The SUMSTATS file follows the standard format specified by *Stacks* (section 6.6.1 of the *Stacks* [manual](https://catchenlab.life.illinois.edu/stacks/manual/#pfiles)) and can be generated after generating a reference-based catalog using `gstacks` and applying some baseline filters with `populations`.

 #### Genomic coordinates